-Building on this vision for the State, the Town's housing goals and objectives are represented by plans and recommendations to encourage housing growth and to expand racial, ethnic, and socio-economic diversity.
+Washington Grove's goal for housing is to provide a range of housing densities, types, and sizes providing residential options for citizens of all ages and incomes.
+This includes compact, mixed-use, walkable design consistent with existing community character and located near available or planned transit options.
+This will encourage and ensure efficient use of land and transportation resources and preservation and enhancement of natural systems, open spaces, recreational areas, and historical, cultural, and archeological resources.
+Building on this vision for the State, the The Town's housing goals and objectives are represented by plans and recommendations to encourage housing growth and to expand racial, ethnic, and socio-economic diversity.
+As a result of our unique Camp Meeting history, the Town already provides a higher density in our developed areas than is typical in suburban developments.
+Our historic encouragement of the construction of small houses on small lots continues this legacy.
 The Town supports increased housing opportunities, including infill development subdivision, consistent with retaining the historic character-defining elements (as delineated in Section 9) and uplifting the unique elements and values of the Town.
 The housing-related recommended actions will follow the guidance presented here and elsewhere in this Comprehensive Plan to:

-- Expand the diversity of the Town's residents; - Sustain the Town's historic elements and retention of the historic structures that assure its position on the National Register of Historic Places; - Acknowledge the past institutional racism embodied in the use of restrictive covenants; - Reduce the number of long-term vacant homes; - Support licensure of room and home rentals; - Encourage infill subdivisions with conditions to assure compatibility; - Reform parking requirements with linkages to rentals and subdivisions; and - Introduce a residential component in the commercial zone.
+- Expand the diversity of the Town's residents; - Sustain the Town's historic elements and retention of the historic structures that assure its position on the National Register of Historic Places; - Acknowledge the past institutional racism embodied in the use of restrictive covenants; - Reduce the number of long-term vacant homes; - •Support licensure of room and home rentals; - Support the addition of accessory dwelling units; - Encourage infill subdivisions with conditions to assure compatibility; - Reform parking requirements with linkages to rentals and subdivisions; and - Introduce a residential component in the commercial zone.